Local Government and Ethnic Violence in Authoritarian Regime: An Intra-group Explanation Book Project

 Chapter 1 lays out the central puzzle of this project - within-group differences regarding inter-ethnic violence.
 It presents the reason why explaining such intra-ethnic variations is important for a better understanding of ethnic conflict in general.
 I also present the detailed background of the Xinjiang case and show the rationale of my case selection.

 Chapter 2 develops a state-centered theory to explain intra-ethnic variations over inter-ethnic conflicts.
 The analytical focus is on the distributive politics of local governments.
-Specifically, local states can affect the likelihood of ethnic conflicts either using patronage to buy off minority elites or providing public goods to satisfy the general minority masses.
+Specifically, local states can affect the likelihood of ethnic conflicts either using patronage to buy off minority elites or providing public goods to satisfy the minority masses.

 Chapter 3 builds a formal model of the theoretical argument and analytically demonstrates that the state is able to appease disgruntled minorities by making policy accommodations.
 The model shows that the appeasing effect holds even considering (1) the presence of state repression and (2) the strategic interaction between the state and the dissident group.